sevidmusic/Rig/README.md

                        --responds-to-requests "Foo" "Bar" "Baz"

---relative-path-to-output-file The path to the file served by the
+--relative-path-to-output-file The path to the file that is served
-                               Route, relative to the relevant
+                               when the Route is requested,
-                               modules root directory.
+                               The path should be relative to the relevant module's root directory.

                        For example: